 It is this very dedication that has led Waterford Crystal to international fame and the Ellen DeGeneres Show!
-That day I was procrastinating in front of my screen, the popular TV host was introducing to her audience the new award piece designed by Waterford Crystal that would be presented at the next Oscars.
+One day as I was procrastinating in front of my screen (yes, it does happen), the popular TV host introduced to her overly excited audience the new award piece designed by Waterford Crystal that would be presented at the next Oscars.
 In her hands was the achievement of 200 years of Irish craftsmanship dedicated to produce only the best.

 Thank you for reading.